metakirby5/hummingbird.me-landing-clone/README.md

   extensive svg manipulation.
 - There are no loading animations.
 - The "Recent Posts" section is a static image.
+- The introduction text in the hero section is centered relative to the full height of the page, rather than the height of the page minus the navbar.
+- On mobile, the "Login" and "Register" buttons in the navbar don't switch order.
+I'm not sure why they do this on the actual website.

 ### Things to Note